 Due to the difference in force between bicycles and cars, bike accidents can be highly impactful and cause severe injury to the bicyclist.
 However, children may endure even worse injuries because of their small frames.
 For this reason, motorists must hold a greater responsibility when they are driving around areas where child bike riders are present.
-Below, our expert team of bike accident attorneys from West Coast Trial Lawyers break down child bike accident laws.

 California’s Comparative Liability

 California is a fault state, meaning that when an accident happens, someone must be found at-fault for causing it.
 California is also a comparative liability state, meaning that more than one party involved can be found liable for damages and injuries.
 The weight of liability for each party is determined by the level of negligence they contributed to the collision.

 Motorists and bicyclists have a duty of care to avoid harming anyone on the road.
 If they fail to use reasonable care and cause an accident, then the motorist or bicyclist is held liable to those injured from the crash.
 However, with child bike riders, they might not be aware of the rules of the road and perform actions that may put them in danger.
 For this reason, motorists and bicyclists are expected to provide a greater duty of care when they are in the presence of children.